by Jayaram V

-Buddhism acknowledges attachment as the root cause of our
+Buddhism acknowledges attachment as the root cause of our suffering.

-of life does not guarantee that we can always remain happy, enjoying the
+does not guarantee that we can always remain happy, enjoying the

 pleasant and avoiding the unpleasant.
-Somehow, for many its opposite is
+Somehow, for many its opposite

-choosing.
-It is about preferences and choices and desires and dreams.
-Since life does not always happen as
+seeking and choosing.
+It is about preferences and choices and desires

-flow with the flow of life.
+present moment and flow with the flow of life.

 The Bhagavadgita is A Treatise on Overcoming Attachments